BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

+---
+icon: material/message-processing
+---

 ## About
 :octicons-clock-24:  30 minutes · :octicons-tag-16: Basics

 In this tutorial you will learn the basics of the conversations.
 These allow you to create a dialog between the player and a NPC.
-Therefore these are the basic tool for story telling.
+Therefore, these are the basic tool for story telling.

 !!! danger "Requirements"